 Sandra Ball-Rokeach and Melvin DeFleur proposed the “Dependency theory” in 1976.
-The theory is combined with several perspectives like psycho analytics & social system theory, systematic & casual approach and base elements from uses and gratification theory but less focus on effects.
-Media Dependency theory is one of the first theory which regards audience as an active part in communication process.
+The theory is combined with several perspectives like psycho analytics & social system theory, systematic & casual approach and base elements from Uses and Gratification theory but less focus on effects.
+Media Dependency theory is one of the theories, first of its kind which regards audience as an active part in communication process.
 The dependency theory is expanded from the theory of Uses and Gratification.

 According to this theory, there is an internal link between media, audience and large social system.
 The audience learning from the real life is limited, so they can use media to get more information to fulfil their needs.
-An extensive use of media generates dependent relation in audience and also Media can able to creating dependence relationship with target audiences to achieve their goals by using their media power.
+An extensive use of media generates dependent relation in audience.
+Also Media can able to create dependence relationship with target audiences to achieve their goals by using its media power.

 The degree of dependence is directly proportional to: